Aton143/trader/README.md

 ## What trader can do
 This project is still in its early stages, so to say.
 Right now, it supports HTTPS using a blocking- and sockets-based architecture sockets on Windows and has a Direct3D 11 rendering backend.
 It has the infrastructure to do hot-reloads using efficient methods (a.k.a.
 [I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports)), instrumented profiling, logging asserts, frame buffer captures, and visual debugging.
-The Immediate Mode GUI library can draw text under different alignments, animate widgets, capture mouse state, and so much more!

 ## Currently working on
 - WebSockets implementation from soup to nuts